witnet/witnet-rust/docs/architecture/managers/chain-manager.md

 the blocks and transactions of the Witnet blockchain received through the protocol, and also encapsulates the logic of the _unspent transaction outputs_.

-Among its responsabilities are the following:
+Among its responsibilities are the following:

 * Initializing the chain info upon running the node for the first time and persisting it into storage (see **Storage Manager**).
 * Recovering the chain info from storage and keeping it in its state.